arnbme/apcupsd/README.md

 <a name="windowstask"></a>
 ## 9. Create a Windows Scheduled Task
 Note: Event based Hub shutdown works without the scheduled task.
-However, this task is required should you want to shutdown the HUB based upon battery percentage or other UPS status fields, or want UPS statistics displayed in the driver.
+However, the Windows Scheduled Task or EventGhost is required should you want to shutdown the HUB based upon battery percentage or other UPS status fields, or want UPS statistics displayed in the driver.
 1. Open the Windows Task Scheduler
    * Click on Windows task bar "search" icon
    * Enter: Task Scheduler